Experienced Lawyers Practicing Military Law

 • Court-martial, preliminary hearing officer determined no probable cause; still referred to court, military judge dismissed rape charge with prejudice based on constitutional speedy trial violation (Hill Air Force Base, Utah)

-• Guilty findings with respect to sexual assault charge set aside based on factual insufficiency appellate acquittal (Air Force Court of Criminal Appeals)
+• Guilty findings with respect to sexual assault charge set aside based on factual insufficiency, resulting in an appellate acquittal (Air Force Court of Criminal Appeals)

-• Guilty findings with respect to sexual assault charge set aside based on legal error at trial (Air Force Court of Criminal Appeals)
+• Guilty findings with respect to sexual assault charge set aside based on legal error, charges dismissed after a lengthy Article 32 preliminary hearing on retrial (Air Force Court of Criminal Appeals)